Banyan Tree Plaza

 Several listings (multiple agent remarks) explicitly reference a "recreation room", "recreation/party room" or "recreation deck" (CURRENT MLS shows 7/20).
 While MLS checkbox prevalence is moderate, repeated explicit mentions across different listings support inclusion of a building recreation area as an amenity.

-Strong evidence across listings that the building has a recreation room: at least 14 of 20 current MLS entries include the RECROO amenity and numerous public remarks explicitly state "recreation room", "party and recreation room", or "newly refurbished recreation room".
-Mentions appear across multiple agent listings (some likely copy/paste), but the consistency and frequency of explicit wording indicate the building offers a shared recreation/party/meeting room.
+Consistent evidence the building has a recreation/meeting room: 14 of 20 current MLS listings include RECROO and multiple remarks explicitly note "recreation room", "meeting/party room", "clubroom" and even "newly refurbished recreation room."
+Mentions appear across many agent write-ups and describe a shared building amenity.

 No analysis available